flockonus/t1/README.md

 ### 2. CSS/Design: style complete tasks

 Let's change how the complete tasks look like.
-Right now it's just a strike over, change it to class
+Right now it's just a strike over, change it to class and add some style to it.

 ### 3. React async calls

-Call a server to store and get back TODO data as it changes.
+Call a server to store TODO data.
+Also use the data from the server to populate the app on start.
 See ./server folder for the simple server implementation and endpoints
-Warning: there might dragons in the node.js implementation!

 ### 4. Node persist data in a JSON file

-All tasks are living in memory, but can
+All tasks are living in memory, but can we save them to a json file as they come in?
+hint: `fs.writeFileSync(file, data[, options]) -- writes data to a file, replacing the file if it already exists.`